carlosh93/SFR_HB-IRIT-UIS/README.md

 ### 4. Generation of new masks: edges + tumor

 Next, the new tumor masks are intersected with the liver segmentation of the source images, in order to ensure that the new tumor is located within the liver.
-In the figure, the liver is shown in green, tumor inside in red, and tumor outside in blue.
-Note in the figure that the edges mask (blue lines) calculated in (1) is combined with the mask of the tumor inside (in red).
+In Fig. 4, the liver is shown in green, tumor inside in red, and tumor outside in blue.
+Notice that the edges mask (blue lines) calculated in (1) is combined with the mask of the tumor inside (in red).
 Four random examples of this step are presented below.

 ![fig1](figs/FIG1.png)
+*Fig. 4: Four examples of (left) the intersection between the liver mask and the transformed tumor mask, and (right) the new edges and tumor mask.*

 ### 5. Training of a Pix2Pix network